Daddoon/BlazorMobile/README.md

 **NOTE:** BlazorDevice.RuntimePlatform never returns "ElectronNET" but ElectronNET presence can be checked by **BlazorDevice.IsElectronNET**.

 ## Troubleshoot

+### My Xamarin services are not found when interoping in UWP

+As stated in the [Communication between Blazor & Native](#communication-between-blazor--native) section in **Using the ProxtInterface API**, check that your services are registered through the **DependencyService.Register** method call.

 ### Cannot connect to a remote webserver on UWP